vishallama/types-and-programming-languages/chap02-mathematical-preliminaries/02-mathematical-preliminaries.md

 >   we can show *P(m, n)*,
 > then *P(m, n)* holds for all *m, n*.

+The lexicographic induction principle is the basis for proofs by *nested induction*, where some case of an inductive proof proceeds "by an inner induction."
+Induction on pairs is quite common, and induction on triples is sometimes useful.
+Induction beyond triples is rare.

 #### AXIOM (Principle of Structural Induction)